Wellesley College Athletics - Parent Resources

 Are you a recruit?
-See the 'Recruit Me' tab on our website.
-MORE >
+Visit the Recruiting page on our website for more informaton.

+The Office of Residential Life is committed to the creation of holistic, inclusive, and collaborative communities.
 Each residential hall represents a community with its own style and atmosphere for students to eat, sleep, socialize, and relax.
 Students from all four classes are mixed among 21 Residence Halls on campus; first- and second-year students have one or two roommates, while most juniors/seniors have their own room.
-MORE >

-See Wellesley Blue's schedule of upcoming games and events.
-MORE >
+Check out Wellesley Blue's composite schedule for a complete lisiting of upcoming games and events.

-Wellesley competes in several Seven Sisters Championships.
-A valued part of Wellesley’s athletic tradition that dates back to 1980.
-Unlike the NEWMAC Championships, which are held at the end of the regular season, Seven Sisters Championships are generally a weekend tournament held in the beginning and middle of the competitive season.
-Currently, championships are conducted in cross country, crew, swimming & diving, squash, and tennis.
-MORE >
+Wellesley competed in several Seven Sisters Championships until the conclusion of championship play in 2019-20.
+A valued part of Wellesley’s athletic tradition that dates back to 1980, Seven Sisters Championships were weekend tournaments held in the beginning and middle of the competitive season.

 Student-Athlete Advisory Committee (SAAC)

-Established through the generosity of Wellesley College trustee emerita Estelle "Nicki" Newman Tanner '57, the Tanner Conference celebrates the relationship between the liberal arts classroom and student participation in an increasingly diverse and interdependent world.
-Follow the link to read about the student-athletes that presented at the Tanner Conference in 2016.
-MORE >
+Established through the generosity of Wellesley College trustee emerita Estelle "Nicki" Newman Tanner '57, the fall Tanner Conference celebrates the relationship between the liberal arts classroom and student participation in an increasingly diverse and interdependent world.

-Live video is available for select Wellesley Athletic home contests.
+Live video is available for all Wellesley Athletic home contests.
 Though we intend to make every effort to ensure quality services, due to the possibility of equipment malfunctions and severe weather conditions, the availability of live video streams and live statistics may change without notice.
-MORE >

 The official website of Wellesley's 13 Varsity Sports, including statistics, game recaps and stories on current and former student-athletes.